Definition of a research proposal:

 Putting the right keywords can increase the probability that the reader will get your paper while searching and take benefit from it.
 You can use the keyword either of a single word or of the phrases containing 2 to 4 words.

 - Step 5- Add the table of contents: When you are writing a longer research proposal, you should incorporate a table of contents on the third page.
-The table of contents comprises of each and every important sections of your assignment.
+The table of contents comprises of each and every important section of your assignment.